Metriacanthosauridae: Classification

 Carrano, Benson & Sampson (2012) noted that the name Metriacanthosauridae should be used as it has priority over Sinraptoridae.
 Cladistically, Sinraptoridae had been latest defined in 2005 by Paul Sereno as the most inclusive monophyletic group that contains Sinraptor dongi and all species closer to Sinraptor than to either Allosaurus fragilis, Carcharodontosaurus saharicus, or the house sparrow (Passer domesticus).

 Furthermore, the 2012 study named a new subfamily Metriacanthosaurinae to include all metriacanthosaurids more closely related to Metriacanthosaurus than to Yangchuanosaurus.
 A much larger phylogenetic analysis found Xuanhanosaurus, previously considered a basal megalosauroid, to be the basalmost metriacanthosaurid.
 Both Poekilopleuron and Lourinhanosaurus were recovered outside the family, and many taxa within the Metriacanthosauridae were in polytomy.
 However, the positions of Xuanhanosaurus and Poekilopleuron were very unstable, and their exclusion from the analysis gave a more resolved and stable cladogram.
 The cladogram presented here follows that study.

 Palaeobiogeography

 Metriacanthosauridae fossils have only been found in modern Europe and Asia, parts of the prehistoric landmass Laurasia.
-From those found in Asia, most are from China, with a few discoveries in Thailand and other Asian countries.
-The group is thought to have originated in Asia and spread westward to Europe.
-Yangchuanosaurus has only been found in Yangchuan, Sichuan, China.
-Metriacanthosaurus has been found in the Oxford Clay in Southern England.
-Similar to Yangchuanosaurus, Sinraptor has been found in Sichuan, but also in Xinjiang.
-In 2008, Xu and Clarke described a large tooth found in the Junggard Basin in Xinjian, China, belonging to a large sinraptorid.
-The Late Jurassic Qigu Formation in Xinjiang has also yielded evidence of metriacanthosaurid habitation in the form of sauropod bones with bitemarks most likely belonging to a metriacanthosaurid.
-Siamotyrannus has been found exclusively in Thailand.
-Shidaisaurus has been found in Yunnan, China.
+The biogeographic origin of metriacanthosaurids based on phylogenetic analysis is suggested to be South-East Asia, specified as "Chinese provinces of Sichuan and Yunnan and areas south of this", and the earliest known taxa are Shidaisaurus from southern China and Alpkarakush from Kyrgyzstan.
 Fragmentary remains of allosauroids from the late Middle-early Late Jurassic Marnes de Dives in northern France bear close similarities to metriocanthosaurids, and may belong to members of the group.